Frequently Asked Questions

 When will there be water in the canal?

-Under the terms of our provincial water license, the WID is allowed to divert water from the Bow River from May 1st to September 30th each year.
-Depending on conditions, water can take from 5 to 7 days to reach the end of the canal system.
+Under the terms of our provincial water license, the WID is allowed to divert water from the Bow River beginning May 1st through to, and including, September 30th each year.
+Depending on conditions, water can take from 5 to 7 days to reach the end of any canal system.

 What time of year does the water level in Chestermere Lake raise and lower?

-The spring filling of Chestermere Lake to operational level is complete by May 1st of each calendar year.
-The level is maintained at an elevation between 1025.5 m to 1025.6 m until September 30th when water diversion to and from the lake is stopped.
+The spring filling of Chestermere Lake to operational level is completed by May 1st of each calendar year.
+The level is maintained at an elevation between 1025.5 m to 1025.6 m until September 30th at which time water diversion to, and from, the lake is stopped.
 After the Thanksgiving Day long weekend, water is let out of the lake again to lower it to winter levels.
 The released water flows downstream to the Langdon Reservoir, raising it to its winter level.

 Where does the water in the canal come from?